Creamy Rice Pudding With Evaporated Milk

 Why You’ll Love This Recipe

 You don’t need to buy special rice.
 Regular long grain rice will do.
-Jasmine and basmati work as well.
+Jasmine rice and basmati rice work as well.
 Just use what you have.

 This method starts with raw rice, so you don’t have to have leftovers or make it ahead.
 However, it also cooks relatively quickly.
-There’s no 40-minute simmer time or anything crazy like that.
+There’s no 40-minute simmer time or long bake time in the oven or anything crazy like that.

 The evaporated milk adds great creamy texture and flavor.
 Plus, it adds that little bit of extra vintage flare.